Shawnee Student Places in Statewide Law Day Contest

 Kellan Neely, a Will Rogers Elementary School student, earned second place in first-grade art in the recent statewide Law Day Contest sponsored by the Oklahoma Bar Association.

-More than 900 students in grades pre-kindergarten through 12th entered this year’s Law Day Contest, themed “Your Vote, Your Voice, Our Democracy: the 19th Amendment at 100.”
+More than 1,200 students in grades pre-k through 12th entered this year’s Law Day Contest, themed “Your Vote, Your Voice, Our Democracy: the 19th Amendment at 100.”

 Law Day, a nationwide event designated by President Dwight D. Eisenhower in 1958, is celebrated annually with events on or around May 1 to raise public awareness of American law.
 The idea for Law Day was conceived by the late Hicks Epton, a Wewoka attorney and Oklahoma Bar Association past president.

-As part of the Law Day celebration, Oklahoma lawyers will be available to give free legal advice on Thursday, May 3, from 9 a.m. to 9 p.m.
-Those in the Tulsa area may call 918-838-8770; those across the state may call 800-456-8525.
-Residents may also email questions to firstname.lastname@example.org now through May 4.
+As part of the Law Day celebration, Oklahoma lawyers will be giving free legal advice.
+Oklahoma residents may email their legal questions to firstname.lastname@example.org now through May 4.
 Questions will be answered starting April 30.
 More information about Law Day is available at www.okbar.org/lawday.

-Also, to celebrate Law Day, the annual Ask A Lawyer TV show will air at 7 p.m. on Thursday, May 3, on Oklahoma’s public television station OETA.
+Also, to celebrate Law Day, the annual Ask A Lawyer TV show will air at 7 p.m. on Thursday, April 30, on Oklahoma’s public television station OETA.
 This year, the show will cover medical marijuana law, military/veteran issues and a spotlight on the legal clinics at our law schools.